Uromastyx (Uromastyx sp.)

 Supplements

-To ensure that your uromastyx is getting all of the vitamins and minerals that they need, you will need a calcium powder and a multivitamin powder — or a good all-in-one like Arcadia Earthpro A or Repashy Superveggie.
-For best results, use as directed by the manufacturer.
+To ensure that your uromastyx is getting all of the vitamins and minerals that they need, you will need to sprinkle some calcium powder and a multivitamin powder on their greens.
+Miner-All and Vit-All as mentioned previously work well for uros, or you can use Repashy Superveggie for an all-in one.
+This should be added to your pet’s food 2x/week.

 Drinking Water

 Uromastyx are well adapted to living in drought conditions and get most of the water they need from their food.
-However, as long as the enclosure is well-ventilated, there is no harm in providing a small bowl of fresh water at all times.
+However, a small bowl of fresh water should still always be available.
+As long as the enclosure is well-ventilated, this will not cause a harmful rise in humidity.

 Handling Your Uromastyx